 With so many unknowns about potential care needs in the future, it can be easy to backburner planning.
-This can be a costly mistake, as proactive choices now can protect your health and finances in the future.
+This can be a costly mistake, as proactive choices made now may help protect finances in the future.

-Understanding the progression and funding of care as you age is an important component of a plan for the future.
-While it may be disconcerting to consider a care event, a failure to do so can be exponentially worse, placing assets at risk and an unfair burden upon heirs and loved ones.
+Understanding the progression and funding of care as you age is a crucial component of planning.
+While it may be disconcerting to consider a long-term care event like Alzheimer’s, dementia or other forms of cognitive decline, failure to do so can make matters exponentially worse, putting an unfair burden upon heirs and loved ones as well as putting assets at risk.

-Often in-home care is the first option.
-Today about 80% of this care is delivered by family members or nonprofits.
+The majority of older Americans prefer to age in place, and home health care is often the first choice of care for these people.
+Indeed, today most in-home care is delivered by family members or nonprofits.
 This model may bring added flexibility and help managing expenses, especially early on in a progression of care.

 While more cost-effective than institutional care, home health care can raise further concerns.
-In addition to limitations in medical training, providing care can present family dynamic challenges, impact careers, stress relationships and lay an emotional burden on caregivers.
+In addition to limitations in medical training, providing care can present family dynamic challenges between those who provide care for family and those who do not; impact careers when time away from work is required to care for family; stress relationships with the additional burden of reprioritizing commitments; and lay an emotional burden on caregivers.

 There are also impacts on the care receiver.
 For many, the thought of becoming a burden on family in their later years is unsettling.